 As they concluded, “Co-administration of curcuminoids with piperine may be used as a safe and effective add-on to standard antidepressants in patients with MDD [major depressive disorder].”
 (Panahi Y et al. 2014)

-The second clinical trial comes from the Centre for Human Psychopharmacology at Britain's Swinburne University of Technology (Cox KH et al. 2014).
+The second clinical trial comes from the Centre for Human Psychopharmacology at Australia's Swinburne University of Technology (Cox KH et al. 2014).

 It was led by Professor Andrew Scholey, whose team has tested other herbs believed to boost mental performance – sage, American ginseng, Panax (Chinese) ginseng, and lemon balm – with measureable successes.